kgiannako/sanctions-knowledge-graph/README.md

 Pairs with no attribute evidence require a higher semantic threshold (0.95 for organisations, 0.90 for persons) to guard against common-name false positives.
 Confirmed matches are written as `SAME_AS` edges in Neo4j, storing semantic score, attribute score, combined score, and the evidence reasons on each edge for auditability.

+## Agent

+A LangGraph ReAct agent wraps the knowledge base into a conversational interface.
+The agent has five tools:

+- `search_sanctions_entities` — semantic name search across all entities
+- `get_entity_profile` — consolidated profile merging SAME_AS links across sources
+- `get_linked_entities` — graph traversal for ownership and association chains
+- `find_by_sanctions_program` — retrieve all entities under a specific program (IRAN, DPRK, SDGT etc)
+- `find_by_country` — retrieve entities by nationality, country, or vessel flag state

+The agent selects tools autonomously, chains calls for multi-hop queries, and synthesises results across sources into a single answer.
+All runs are logged to `data/agent_traces.jsonl` for auditability.

+Example queries the agent handles:
+- "What do we know about Bin Laden across all sanctions lists?"
+- "How many vessels are sanctioned under the Iran program?"
+- "Are there North Korean entities sanctioned across multiple lists?"

 ## Production Considerations

 - **Batched ingestion:** prototype loads one entity per transaction; production would use `UNWIND` batches of 500–1000 for throughput